tesmarishy/qubership-envgene/docs/dev/docker-build-workflow.md

 ### Commit Message Format

-The workflow automatically triggers when commits are pushed with specific prefixes.
+The Docker build workflow automatically triggers when commits are pushed with conventional commit prefixes.
 Use conventional commit format:

 ```
 <type>: <description>